observIQ/bindplane-agent/exporter/chronicleexporter/README.md

 ## Credentials

 This exporter requires a Google Cloud service account with access to the Chronicle API.
 The service account must have access to the endpoint specfied in the config.
-Besides, the default endpoint, there are also regional endpoints that can be used [here](https://cloud.google.com/chronicle/docs/reference/ingestion-api#regional_endpoints)
+Besides the default endpoint, there are also regional endpoints that can be used [here](https://cloud.google.com/chronicle/docs/reference/ingestion-api#regional_endpoints).
-.

 For additional information on accessing Chronicle, see the [Chronicle documentation](https://cloud.google.com/chronicle/docs/reference/ingestion-api#getting_api_authentication_credentials).